Frequently Asked Questions

 Giving regularly also makes it easier for you to stick to your Pledge, as the donation is predictable and habit-forming.
 It’s also more predictable for the nonprofits you support, allowing them to plan more strategically.

 You can choose to give on a one-off basis or annually but we encourage you to give on a monthly basis for the reasons above.
-If you intend to give more than $10,000 per year, please reach out to our Managing Director, Emma, for bespoke advice.
+If you intend to give more than $10,000 per year, please reach out to our Executive Director, Frank, for bespoke advice.

 One for the World has partnered with our donation software to provide a ‘future-dated Pledge’ option.
 This allows you to select a start date up to four years into the future.
 We specifically designed this to allow students to pledge now but only start donating after they graduate.